mhohmann1/active-surface-prediction/README.md

 ```
 python train.py
 ```
-To recalculate the summary statistics for the training data after changing the initial seed, please run: `python calc_stats.py`.
+To recalculate the summary statistics for the training data after changing the initial seed, please run: `python calc_stats.py` and change the values in `sum_stats.py`.

 # Evaluation